ericvoid/tarkus-keyboard/README.md

 ## Flashing the Firmware

-Currently the firmware is not available by default in the QMK repository.
+Currently the firmware is not available in the QMK repository.

 To flash the firmware, copy the contents of the `src` directory of this repo to `~/qmk_firmwarke/keyboards/handwired/tarkus`.
 Then compile running: